clarkehardy/geviewer/README.md

 This will load the meshes described in `/path/to/file.wrl` and display them in an interactive window.
 The viewing perspective can be changed by clicking, dragging, and scrolling in the window, while other options can be toggled on and off using key presses.
 More specific instructions for use will print in the terminal window when the program is launched.

 ###  Instructions for Geant4
-To produce Geant4 outputs that can be read by `geviewer`, you must use `/vis/open VRML2FILE` to tell Geant4 to save the visualization as a VRML file.
+To produce Geant4 outputs that can be read by GeViewer, you must use `/vis/open VRML2FILE` to tell Geant4 to save the visualization as a VRML file.
 The following sample macro shows how this could be implemented.
 ```
 # tell Geant4 we want a VRML file rather than to use an interactive viewer
 /vis/open VRML2FILE